Ålegræs dykkere

 The Little Belt is a unique piece of nature.
 But the Little Belt ecosystem is in trouble.
 And right now, the ecosystem is out of balance.
 Severe oxygen depletion threatens.

 There are no cod or flatfish.
 Crabs are badly outnumbered.
-The eelgrass is dwindling.
-And without eelgrass, the fish fry have a hard time.
+The eelgrass is dwindling and without eelgrass, the fish fry have a hard time.
 At the same time, generations before us have removed many stone reefs in the belt.
 When the big fish are missing, crabs, for example, have no natural enemies and porpoises have difficulty finding food.
 It's a vicious circle that we can help to break, even with small measures.
 For example, when we work together to plant eelgrass, regulate crab populations, re-establish stone reefs, build fish nurseries and create better spawning conditions in rivers and streams.

 Fiskebørnehave deltagere